dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 ![Log In or Register](docs/login-register-feature.png)

 ### Email Not Registered
-- If the user inputs that they have played and tries to log in instead of register but they type in an email that hasn't been registered an error message appears
+- If the user inputs that they have played and tries to log in instead of register but they type in an email that hasn't been registered an error message appears (eg. invalid@gmail.com)
 - The user is then asked if they would like to register a new account, where they will register the email inputed and there email will be added to the systeem
 - The other option is to retype the email where they will be asked to input email again and the same proccess of validation will occur
 - User Stories Covered: 18